atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ###
 ### Task 3 - Build the Application Locally

-Objective: Now you have implemented your Customer API let?s go ahead and build an executable that we can then use to test it locally through curl.
+Objective: Now you have implemented your Customer API let's go ahead and build an executable that we can then use to test it locally through curl.

 1. At the bottom-left of Visual Studio Code, you will see the Flogo App panel.
 Click the expand arrow